ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Practical insights for model training in a Docker container</blockquote>

 <h3>3.
-Running DeepSeek-R1 Locally with Ollama and Docker - <a href="https://medium.com/xeynergy-blog/running-deepseek-r1-locally-with-ollama-and-docker-9b2b7d05607a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dockerfile Security Best Practices: How to Build Secure Containers - <a href="https://medium.com/@IamLucif3r/dockerfile-security-best-practices-how-to-build-secure-containers-a4fc25c4f2be" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xeynergy Blog`**
+✍️ **posted by `Anmol Singh Yadav`**

-<blockquote>Running AI models like DeepSeek-R1 locally can be a fun and a good learning experience.
-In this post, I’ll show you two different methods…</blockquote>
+<blockquote>1.
+Introduction</blockquote>

 <h3>4.
-Building a Secure, Automated .NET Docker Image Pipeline with Renovate - <a href="https://medium.com/@abhimanyubajaj98/building-a-secure-automated-net-docker-image-pipeline-with-renovate-62d502e328a5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Enable Remote Debugging in a Docker Container for Rider and Visual Studio - <a href="https://medium.com/@dpursanov/how-to-enable-remote-debugging-in-a-docker-container-for-rider-and-visual-studio-5a535d4f036a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhimanyubajaj`**
+✍️ **posted by `Dima Pursanov`**

-<blockquote>Introduction</blockquote>
+<blockquote>When containerizing your .NET application, you might still need to attach your IDE’s debugger to troubleshoot issues that occur only in…</blockquote>

 <h3>5.
 Steal My Blueprint to Build and Deploy RAGs [In Minutes]. - <a href="https://medium.com/ai-advances/build-and-deploy-rag-llm-adf38e1ae260" target="_blank" rel="noopener noreferrer">link</a></h3>